abuzar-rasool/news-aggregator/README.md

 # News Aggregator API

 The **News Aggregator API** is a Django-based project designed to gather data from multiple sources such as Reddit and News API.
-The project follows the SOLID principles, which ensure that it is maintainable, scalable, and extensible.
+I have tried to use the SOLID principles in the project, to ensure that it is maintainable, scalable, and extensible.

 The architecture of the application allows for the easy addition of new API sources without modifying the existing code.
 Each API source is encapsulated in a separate class, which is responsible for gathering data from its respective source.
 Moreover the business logic is extracted out from the views via services!